adjust/ios_sdk/README.md

 example://path/?key=foo&value=bar
 ```

-adjust backend will convert it to universal link which looks like this:
+the adjust backend will convert it to a universal link, which looks like this:

 ```
 https://[hash].ulink.adjust.com/ulink/path/?key=foo&value=bar
 ```

-You can read more about universal links implementation in our
+You can read more about implementing universal links in our
 [guide to universal links][universal-links-guide].

 ### 8. Enable event buffering